Many commentators believe 2019 is the year veganism will finally go mainstream.

 With the health benefits of plant-based diets endorsed by Hollywood stars and commissions of scientists alike, the rise of synthetic “meat” and supermarkets selling vast ranges of vegan-friendly products, a lifestyle that was once casually dismissed as “extreme” is now chic, more accessible and widely practised than ever.

-Advocates say shifting “meat” production from the farm to the factory could significantly reduce the effects of climate change and environmental degradation, and largely end the cruelties of industrial farming.
+Advocates say shifting from the farming of animals for meat to the factory production of synthetic alternatives could significantly reduce the effects of climate change and environmental degradation, and largely end the cruelties of industrial farming.

 Is a vegan diet sustainable?
 Is an exclusively plant-based diet really better for the planet?
 And does synthetic meat stand a chance?

 Join a leading diet researcher, an agri-food and environmental expert and a political scientist committed to animal welfare as they consider what the rise of veganism might mean for us all.

 I've spent most of my academic career working on the way new media and politics interact.
 This has included both the regulation of new and emerging media and the way the logics of media shape the political behaviour of citizens and political institutions.
 In recent years, my work has focused on the politics and policy making processes around animal welfare in Australia, a topic that asks how the political system delivers justice for non-humans.

 Is food political?
 Go ask a farmer!
 Food is where the social, the technical, the cultural, the economic - and the environment - meet.
 My research focuses on how ordinary people can have more say in our foodways.
 I want my work to give voice to those making our local foodscapes fairer and tastier and healthier.
 That means respecting many choices based on culture, capacity, nutritional needs, and preference in diets.
 Can we do so within planetary boundaries that respect the non-human too?

 Alana is a graduate of the University of Sydney (MMediaPrac(2005) PhD(2012) CertEdStud(2013)).